Title and statement of responsibility area

-Robert worked in mining operations in the United States and British Columbia, where he died in 1907.
-John worked his whole life in the A. Anderson & Sons general store and did not marry.
-Ethel studied at the Halifax Ladies College and married Dr. James Ellis, while Mabel E. married Alexander Gunn of East River St. Mary's.
+Robert worked in mining operations in the United States and British Columbia.
+He died in Spokane, Washington in 1907.
+After working for a time in mining with his brother in B.C., John worked for the rest of his life in the A. Anderson & Sons general store and did not marry.
+Ethel and Mabel studied at the Halifax Ladies College.
+Ethel married Dr. James Ellis and Mabel "May" married Alexander Gunn of East River St. Mary's.

 C.W.
 Anderson's descendants also went on to have successful business careers in the Sherbrooke area.
 C.W.'s grandson, Jack, took over A. Anderson & Sons general store after C.W.'s death in 1944.
 He operated the store until 1990, when it was subsequently sold.

 A. Anderson & Sons ledgers and some business receipts, invoices, and statements, were in the possession of Sherbrooke Village Restoration before transfer to the St. Mary's Genealogy Research Centre at Sherbrooke Village in 2020.
 Earlier custodial history is unknown.
 Caroline MacKeen Anderson teaching records were donated by Emma Anderson to Sherbrooke Village Restoration before 1994 and were transferred to the St. Mary's Genealogy Research Centre at Sherbrooke Village in 2020.
 Correspondence, two portraits, and other miscellaneous items were received from Anderson family members in 2020.